 Is it hard to go from GI to no GI?

-Can you train Gi and no GI at the same time?
+Can I train both Gi and no-Gi at the same time?

 Conclusion

-You’ve now got the blueprint to switch from gi to no-gi grappling confidently.
+You now have the blueprint to switch from gi to no-gi grappling with confidence.
 Embrace the pace, refine your grip game, and adapt your guard to thrive in this dynamic environment.

 Remember the essential gear that will keep you safe and agile on the mats.
-With a hybrid mindset, you’ll easily navigate both worlds, expanding your grappling horizons.
+With a hybrid mindset, you’ll easily navigate both worlds, expanding your horizons in grappling.

-Remember, it’s not just about changing your outfit but evolving your approach.
+Remember, it’s not just about changing your outfit, but also about evolving your approach.
 Welcome to the versatile world of no-gi grappling.
 Keep pushing, keep learning, and enjoy the journey.